 To answer these questions, you need to evaluate your VMware setup.
 This guide will help you assess your current VMware environment and determine the best course of action for your business.

-Why evaluate your VMware setup now?
+Why should you evaluate your VMware setup now?

 Broadcom’s changes to VMware’s licensing structures, costs, and product strategy could have a direct impact on your IT operations.
 The most significant of these changes include: